St. Dominic Catholic Church (Washington, D.C.): School

-Lyndon Baines Johnson
+Lyndon B. Johnson

 Lyndon B. Johnson occasionally visited St. Dominic’s during his tenure as President of the United States.
 His interest in the Catholic Church began when he was younger, and developed over time.
 He was sworn in as President on a Catholic Missal that had been owned by John F. Kennedy, because a Bible was not in the immediate area at the time of JFK's assassination.
 His daughter, Luci Baines Johnson, converted to the Catholic faith at age eighteen in preparation for her marriage at the Basilica of the National Shrine of the Immaculate Conception.

 LBJ would make frequent visits to St. Dominic's to pray and reflect with the friars, and Luci often asked her “Little Monks” to pray for the President during the Vietnam War.
-Though he received instruction to become a member of the Church from a friar, he never formally entered.
+Though he received instruction to become a member of the church from a friar, he never formally entered.
 He would maintain an interest in the faith through the rest of his life and would have a Catholic service said at his graveside.